Menopause

 Whilst there is little scientific evidence to recommend natural remedies, some women find them helpful.
 These include black cohosh, agnus castus, dong quai, or other herbal combinations.

 Isolated symptoms may be effectively treated by non hormonal treatments such as Fezolinetant for hot flushes.
-Other medications that may be helpful for control of some symptoms are gabapentin, clonidine and oxybutinin.
 For women who are experiencing hot flushes and mood problems, such as depression, they may be prescribed SSRI or SNRI medication with good effect.

 The particular management package which is right for you, will not be the same for all women.
 We need to see you in person to find out what is important to you, what is safe for you, and what is likely to give you benefit.